Estecka/mc-Variants-CIT-wiki/FAQ.md

 **Not supported.** Projectiles are rendered as entities, not as item stacks.

-### Q: Weapons/tools in the player's hand are held incorrectly, or do lack have animations.
+### Q: Weapons/tools in the player's hand are held incorrectly, or do not have animations.
 Set the "`assetGen`" field of your module to the appropriate preset.
 Common tools use `item_model/handheld`.
 Items with animations have more specific presets such as `item_model/bow` or `item_model/trident`.
 See "[Built-in Asset Generator Presets](./Asset-Generation#built-in-asset-generator-presets)" for the complete list of posssible values.